Protein Donuts Recipe (Egg-Free, Flourless, Oil-Free)

 The batter is pretty straightforward to make.
 You can use your homemade oat flour or use your blender to make the batter all at once.

-Bake in the center rack of the oven for 20-25 minutes or until golden brown and a pick inserted in the center come out with a little crumb on it.
+- Bake on the center rack of the oven for 20 to 25 minutes at 350°F (180°C) until golden brown and a pick inserted in the center come out with a little crumb on it.

-Don’t transfer them too fast on the rack or their top flattens, losing their lovely shape.
+- Let the protein donuts cool in the pan for 5 minutes before transferring them to a wire rack.
+Don’t transfer them too fast on the wire rack or their top flattens, losing their lovely shape.

 - Chocolate Protein frosting recipe for low-fat, low-calories frosting – this chocolate frosting is made from protein powder and also adds some protein to your donuts.